dot-home/gitcmd-abbrev/README.md

 These commands will tweak the $LESS variable where necessary to produce prettier output.

+### Terminology Note

+- A __branch__ is a sequence of commits.
+It may or may not be pointed to by a ref, (though it can be garbage-collected if not), and multiple refs may point to the same branch, or different commits on the same branch.
+- A __ref__ is any named pointer to a commit, e.g., as created with the `git branch REFNAME` command.
+Note that this does _not_ create a new _branch_ as that term is used here: `@` and `REFNAME` are two refs poining to the _same_ branch.
+- A __head__ is any ref pointing to a commit that has no children pointed to by any any other head.
+(I.e., a head points to the tip of a branch, not the middle of a branch.)

 ### Commmit Graph Display (git log)

 - `log`: Same as `git log`.